v4rakh/upda/README.md

 ### Getting started

-Please see the `Makefile` for all available commands.
+The most straight forward way to get started is by looking into available commands inside the `Makefile`.

+For the full setup, you need the following tools:

+- go (see minimum version in `go.mod`)
+- pnpm and node (see version constraints in `package.json`)
+- make to execute commands of the `Makefile`

+Though, when you're familiar with [direnv](https://github.com/direnv/direnv) or even the package manager [nix](https://nixos.org/), you can achieve a full and easy setup when you go into the project's directory.

+#### `direnv` / `nix-direnv`

-You can also use [direnv](https://github.com/direnv/direnv) to load the environment variables from `.env` file.
+This project can optionally use [direnv](https://github.com/direnv/direnv) ( or [nix-direnv](https://github.com/nix-community/nix-direnv) with `nix`) to automatically load environment variables from an `.env` file.
 Copy `.env.example` to `.env` and adjust the values accordingly.

 When you change directory into the project, the environment variables are automatically loaded after you've allowed `direnv` with `direnv allow`.

+#### Nix Flakes

+_In addition_, the project hosts a `flake.nix` and a `flake.lock` file.
+You can safely ignore them if you don't like to use this method of bootstrapping your environment to work with this application.
+This setup though allows to easily have an environment set up for this application by installing necessary required binaries without modifying your OS installation.
+This is done through the package manager [nix](https://nixos.org/) which automatically installs everything necessary under a _devShell_ (development shell).
+From shell which you can enter via `nix develop` inside the project's root directory, all the above tools are available.
+To automate it even further, [nix-direnv](https://github.com/nix-community/nix-direnv) recognises when you change directory (or open an IDE terminal) within this project (similar to `direnv` itself).

+**Keep in mind that the project itself is not available as flake.**

 ### Pre-requisites